-The DPT program at UVM is accredited by the Commission on Accreditation in Physical Therapy Education, 1111 North Fairfax Street, Alexandria, VA, 22314 (703) 706-3245, email: accreditation@apta.org.
+The DPT program at UVM is accredited by the Commission on Accreditation in Physical Therapy Education, 1111 North Fairfax Street, Alexandria, VA, 22314.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Physical Therapy

 Applicants must complete the prerequisite course requirements and a baccalaureate degree in any major from UVM or any regionally accredited institution.
 Applicants with a baccalaureate degree from institutions outside the U.S. will also be considered.